VIEWESMART/VIEWE-Tutorial/Arduino Tutorial/Using_With_Arduino_IDE.md

 3. Set the `ESP_PANEL_BOARD_DEFAULT_USE_SUPPORTED` macro definition to `1` in the configuration file.
 4. Uncomment the macro definition corresponding to the target board model.
 5. Now, when calling the default constructor of `esp_panel::board::Board`, it will load the target board's configuration.
-6. For example, to use the `UEDX48480040E-WB-A` board, For development board selection, please refer to [Supported viewe development boards](#Supported-viewe-development-boards),here's part of the modified *esp_panel_board_supported_conf.h* file:
+6. For example, to use the `UEDX48480040E-WB-A` board, For development board selection, please refer to [Supported viewe boards](#Supported-viewe-boards),here's part of the modified *esp_panel_board_supported_conf.h* file:

     ```c
     ...